 A long-time resident of Mackinac Island with homes in Grosse Pointe Shores and Stuart, Florida, Victor was born on Detroit’s east side in 1936 to Victor Andre and Eugenia Callewaert.
 Victor’s entrepreneurial spirit and love of hard work were evident at a young age.
-At age 11, he sold Detroit newspapers at the corner at Mack and Chalmers directly outside the donut shop owned by another entrepreneur.
-Harry hired the enterprising teen, who, in time, became his business partner and would go on to become family as his son-in-law.
+When Victor was in his early teens, Harry Ryba watched him hustle newspapers outside his donut shop near the intersection of Mack and Chalmers on Detroit’s east side.
+Harry hired the enterprising teen, and it wasn’t long before he proved to be the dedicated worker that would distinguish him for years to come.

 A successful self-made businessman who enjoyed work over school, Victor attended Catholic grade school at St. John Berchman Parish and Servite and Salesian Catholic high schools in Detroit before graduating from Southeastern High School.
 After high school, Victor served two years in the U.S. Army, stationed in California.
 During this time, he married his high school sweetheart, Rena, Harry’s daughter.
 Victor and Rena were together for nearly 60 years before her passing in 2009.

-In 1988 Victor ventured on his own, amassing a business portfolio on Mackinac Island that now includes the historic Island House Hotel, 1852 Grill Room, Ice House BBQ, Ryba’s Fudge Shops, Mary’s Bistro Draught House, Pancake House, Pine Cottage Bed & Breakfast, Seabiscuit Café, and Starbucks, all of which continue to be owned by the Callewaert family.
-In addition to his Mackinac Island holdings, Victor’s portfolio included Starbucks coffee shops in Chicago and fudge sales at auto shows and other public events.
+In 1988 Victor Callewaert & Rena Ryba ventured on their own, amassing a business portfolio on Mackinac Island that now includes the historic Island House Hotel, 1852 Grill Room, Ice House BBQ, Ryba’s Fudge Shops, Mary’s Bistro Draught House, Pancake House, Pine Cottage Bed & Breakfast, Seabiscuit Café, and Starbucks, all of which continue to be owned and operated by the Callewaert family.

 Victor will forever be known for Ryba’s Fudge, a brand that was synonymous with him due to his leadership and hard work.
-Hundreds of thousands of Mackinac Island visitors have experienced a bit of Island culture thanks to Victor and his ability to know what made for an enjoyable Island visit.
-In his younger days, he could be seen making fudge in the fudge shop window and, in later years, taking a bite of ice cream dressed in his signature pink shirt and brown slacks.
+Millions of Mackinac Island visitors have experienced a slice of Mackinac Island culture thanks to Victor and his knowledge of what made for an enjoyable visit.
+In his younger days, he could be seen making fudge in the fudge shop window and, in later years, sneaking a bite of ice cream dressed in his signature pink shirt and brown slacks.

-He was a mentor and employer to thousands of young people who made their way to Mackinac Island for summer employment and often boasted that many have remained personal friends, with several ultimately owning their own businesses.
+He was a mentor and employer to thousands of young people who made their way to Mackinac Island for summer employment and often boasted that many have remained personal friends, some ultimately owning their own businesses.